Chief Experience Officer

 Chief Nursing Officer, Main Campus

-Ms. Hancock’s 18 years of nursing experience began at Cleveland Clinic.
+Dr. Hancock’s nursing experience began at Cleveland Clinic.
 She upholds a strong administrative and clinical atmosphere that promotes staff education, staff development and cohesion among all disciplines, professional nursing care and world-class patient care.

 Chief Information Officer